Does a Limited Company Need a Business Bank Account?

 In most cases, for most small businesses, a limited company will only require a basic business checking account.
 In fact, a business checking account will provide the functionality and services that around 90% of businesses require.

-On the other hand, certain businesses may require more specialized services, such as letters of credit, financing options, treasury services, merchant services, and more.
+On the other hand, certain businesses may require more specialized banking services, like a bank account for a gambling company, letters of credit, financing options, treasury services, merchant services, and more.

 What Do You Need to Open a Business Bank Account?